dustinpfister/blog_posts/_posts/threejs-examples.md

 ### [ 2.1 - A Backyard ](/2021/05/07/threejs-examples-backyard/)

 This is an example of a backyard type scene that makes use of several modules that create groups of mesh objects.
+This includes my first guy model that is just a bunch of mesh objects grouped together, with the use of canvas textures as a way to draw a face on one of the sides of a box geometry that acts as a head.

 ### [ 2.2 - A Basic Framework](/2021/04/20/threejs-examples-basic-framework/)